brucefan1983/NEP_CPU/README.md

   * A CPU implementation (a standalone C++ class) of the NEP (neuroevolution potential) machine-learned potential as introduced in the GPUMD package (https://github.com/brucefan1983/GPUMD).
   * An interface of NEP to the CPU version LAMMPS (https://github.com/lammps/lammps).
 Can run with MPI.

-* The standardalone C++ class is defined in the following two files:
+* The standalone C++ class is defined in the following two files:
   * `src/nep.h`
   * `src/nep.cpp`